BBC Mortgage Calculator

 They are a type of variable rate mortgages, which means you will probably pay a different amount to your lender each month.
 Tracker rates follow a particular interest rate to determine what you pay each month, then adding a fixed amount on top of that base rate.

 These are variable mortgages, with a limit or ‘cap’ on how high the interest rate can rise.
 Often, the interest rate is higher than a tracker mortgage – so you might end up paying extra for that peace of mind.

 When you sign up to your mortgage, the lender pays you a lump sum5 of cash (usually, a percentage of your loan).

 These allow you to overpay and underpay and even take a payment holiday (skip a few monthly payments) if required.

 This is a way to use your savings to reduce the amount of interest you pay on your mortgage.
 You need to turn your mortgage into an offset mortgage, open a current or savings account with your mortgage lender and link that account and your mortgage up.

 Get in touch to get more information.

 With a BBC mortgage, you need to use the money to raise funds to buy real estate, or alternatively if you’re an existing property owner you can raise funds for any purpose, while putting a lien on the property being mortgaged.

-Note that mortgage plans are not right for everyone and it is important that you fully consider your options and receive independent financial advice before making a decision.
-It is also important that, if you do decide to use a product, you choose one that meets your needs.
+Note that mortgage plans are not right for everyone and it’s important that you fully consider your options and receive independent financial advice before making a decision.
+It’s also important that, if you do decide to use a product, you choose one that meets your needs.

 Remember that taking a mortgage is generally a long term option.
 However, there are many plans available that may fit your varying needs.